 How Does Recurring Payment Work?

-The process of opting for recurring payment is pretty straightforward and can broadly be divided into three steps.
+The recurring payment process is pretty straightforward and can broadly be divided into three steps.

-Once the option is selected, the customer enters credit card information for the first and only time, as all payments will be automatic from that point on.
+Once the option is selected, the customer enters credit or debit card information for the first and only time, as all payments will be automatic from then on.

 The customer also agrees to have his payment information stored securely by the company’s recurring billing software to be used for future transactions.